 “We owe a great debt to the Miller & Hughes families.
 I cannot imagine the pain they have experienced,” said Megan Bachman, founder of Oklahoma Swim Academy.
 “For them to turn these catastrophes into change speaks volumes about the kind of people they are.
 As a result of this decision, I believe there will be a significant impact on our communities nationwide, as the lives of more young children will be saved by pediatricians encouraging parents to enroll in swim lessons earlier.”

-The AAP’s announcement adds momentum to the awareness about this important safety issue.
+The AAP’s announcement added momentum to the awareness about this important safety issue.

 “We talk about seat belt safety every day but what about water safety?
 It’s the leading cause of death in young children.
 It’s time to talk about it,” said Candice Jernigan, swim parent-turned-team member at Oklahoma Swim Academy.